lukegjpotter/CCT_CA1_2_WebApplication/ReadMe.md

 # CCT CA1 Secure Scripting & Programming Web App

+UPDATE: Spring Boot is too well configured out-of-the-box to handle SQL Injection and XSS attacks.

 This is a Web App purposely designed to be vulnerable to SQL Injection and XSS.
 There is also a non-vulnerable page.
-It is pretty simple in nature, it is just a search page and a search box, where users can try to SQL Inject and XSS Attack the pages.
+It is pretty straightforward in nature, it is just a search page and a search box, where users can try to SQL Inject and XSS Attack the pages.

 ## Build, Run and Test.